 An example of a serious and profound idea is given below.

-To communicate this big idea, we have to come up with the appropriate and effective visual displays to show both the good and bad things surrounding the idea.
-It should put emphasis and attention on the more important part, which is the critical cash balance and capital investment situation for next year.
+To communicate this big idea, we have to come up with appropriate and effective visual displays to show both the good and bad things surrounding the idea.
+It should put emphasis and attention on the most important part, which is the critical cash balance and capital investment situation for next year.
 This is an important component of data presentation.

 The storyboarding below is how an analyst would build the presentation based on the big idea.
 Once the issue or the main idea has been introduced, it will be followed by a demonstration of the positive aspects of the company’s performance, as well as the negative aspects, which are more important and will likely require more attention.

 This storyboard is taken from our course on how to present data.

-To get to the final point (recommendation), a great deal of analysis has been performed, which includes the charts and graphs discussed earlier, to make the whole presentation easy to follow, convincing and compelling for your audience.
+To get to the final point (recommendation), a great deal of analysis has been performed, which includes the charts and graphs discussed earlier, to make the whole presentation easy to follow, convincing, and compelling for your audience.